 The Station is pleased to offer the Project CLEAR (Community and Lakes Environmental Awareness and Research) Fund Fellowship.
 CLEAR began as a student-led project conducted from 1977-81 at the Biological Station.
 Its members have funded this fellowship.
-CLEAR Fellows have two roles and commitments:

-From mid-May to the beginning of the UMBS Summer Session, CLEAR Fellows will be full-time interns for Tip of the Mitt Watershed Council.
+From May 1 to June 30 and July 31 to August 11 before and after the UMBS Summer Session, CLEAR Fellows will be full-time interns for Tip of the Mitt Watershed Council.
 CLEAR Fellows will continue to work as interns at the Watershed Council on a half-time basis, once the Summer Session begins.
-During this time, Fellows will be required to:

-• Involve/engage local communities in their research/research findings;
+- Involve/engage local communities in their research/research findings;

 Support: This fellowship provides tuition support, room, board, research fees, and supplies at UMBS.

 Fellows will report to the Monitoring Programs and Research Director at the Watershed Council.